diefrein/price-checker/README.md

 Users can:
 - Register via the /register command
 - Add products to track:
-- - Use the /product command
+- - Use the /subscribe command
 - - Send the product link in the next message
+- List all existing subscriptions with /subscriptions command
+- Remove subscription with buttons on /subscriptions command
 - Receive price change notifications directly in Telegram when the monitored product's price changes

 ## Tech Stack